CarletonComputerScienceSociety/website/content/hackthetunnels/2024-2025/challenges/18-course-recommendation-feature.md

 To query the backend, you can either add new [query parameters](https://www.branch.io/glossary/query-parameters/#:~:text=Query%20parameters%20are%20a%20defined,web%20server%20when%20making%20requests.) to the `/scheduledEvents` endpoint or create a new endpoint.

+Both of these would involve modifications to the [scheduleEventsRouter](https://github.com/CarletonComputerScienceSociety/hack-the-tunnels-starter-2024/blob/8a57926575f6d4c35565d84971337e505cab96a9/service/src/api/routes/scheduledEvents.ts).

 In terms of how this is presented to users, you are welcome to have it be as simple or as complex as you want.
 (It can just be a couple input boxes).

 <br/>